mthh/sfcgal-rs/README.md

 ### Motivation

 Needed a SFCGAL feature for a side-project in Rust and I thought it would be a good opportunity to try using [bindgen](https://github.com/rust-lang/rust-bindgen) on SFCGAL C API.
-In the end a large part of the API is wrapped, so maybe it could be reused or improved by someone now it's published on [crates.io](https://crates.io/crates/sfcgal).
+In the end a large part of the API is wrapped, so maybe it could be reused or improved by the community now it's published on [crates.io](https://crates.io/crates/sfcgal).

 ## Other SFCGAL bindings